 - Defiance's Zacatecas District landholding interests increased from 1,600 Ha to over 4,300 Ha, including more than 10 known veins that returned drill results including 3.25m of 325 g/t Ag and 1.25m of 775 g/t Ag. - Acquired the on-strike extension of Zacatecas Silver Corporation's 19-million-ounce Ag-Equivalent Panuco Deposit (2016 Mineral Resource Estimate, Panuco Deposit, Zacatecas Mexico for SantaCruz Silver Mining by V. Bui and G. Giroux).
-Defiance Silver's qualified person and technical team have been unable to verify this information, and that the information is not necessarily indicative of the mineralization on the Lucita property. - Lucita hosts the undrilled Palenque vein structure, a 12-metre-wide structure that has a 4km strike length and has return historical in situ grab and dump samples ranging from 25g/t Ag to over 700g/t Ag. - Other priority high-grade vein structures also exist on the southern license area.
+Defiance Silver's qualified person and technical team have been unable to verify this information, and that the information is not necessarily indicative of the mineralization on the Lucita property.

+- Lucita hosts the undrilled Palenque vein structure, a 12-metre-wide structure that has a 4km strike length and has return historical in situ grab and dump samples ranging from 25g/t Ag to over 700g/t Ag. - Other priority high-grade vein structures also exist on the southern license area.

-The 2,674 Ha Lucita property consists of the Panuco zone in the north, the central Lucita zone (Palenque vein system), and the southern Lucita zone adjacent to Defiance's San Acacio project.
+The 2,674 Ha Lucita property consists of a number of mineralized zones in the Lucita North, the Lucita South zone (Palenque vein system), and an additional area in Lucita South adjacent to Defiance's San Acacio project.
+These areas were previously referred to as the Panco Project.
 The mineralization within the Lucita land package is characterized as a low to intermediate sulfidation epithermal Ag-Au vein, breccia, and stockwork system.
 While historical work in the central Lucita area has been limited to first-pass regional geological mapping and sampling, the northern license area of Panuco has historical high-grade drill results and multiple drill ready exploration targets.

-Pan American Silver previously conducted geological mapping, sampling, and two drilling campaigns in the Panuco license area.
+Pan American Silver previously conducted geological mapping, sampling, and two drilling campaigns in the Lucita North license area.
 Historical drilling of veins from 20 holes completed by Pan American in 2011-2012 returned encouraging results including 3.35m of 325 g/t Ag from hole LU11-16 (Veta Lucero) and 1.25m of 775 g/t Ag from hole LU11-9 (Veta San Andres).
 Phase I drilling in 1996 comprised 10 holes and 1,409.85 metres of drilling.
 Phase II drilling was carried out in late 2011 and early 2012, comprising 20 drill holes with 3,693.41 metres drilled.
 Both drill campaigns intersected mineralized veining typical of a high-level epithermal system.

-Within the northern license area of Panuco, there are at least 10 known mineralized structures over a strike length of more than 4km, including the on-strike extension of the Panuco and Panuco Norte (Tres Cruces) vein systems currently being explored by Zacatecas Silver Corp (TSX-V: ZAC).
+Within the Lucita North, there are at least 10 known mineralized structures over a strike length of more than 4km, including the on-strike extension of the Panuco and Panuco Norte (Tres Cruces) vein systems currently being explored by Zacatecas Silver Corp (TSX-V: ZAC).
 Zacatecas Silver Corp. recently released a series of high-grade drill results on the Panuco Norte (Tres Cruces vein system) within 500m to the northwest of Defiance's property boundary.
 Given the proximity of these high-grade drill holes on the Panuco Norte (Tres Cruces) and the mapped continuation of mineralized Panuco Norte (Tres Cruces) vein system onto the Lucita property, the extension of the Panuco Norte vein system represents a prospective exploration target for Defiance Silver.

-Within the central Lucita Palenque vein system, work limited to surface sampling and first pass mapping had been completed prior to Defiance's involvement.
-Defiance has since completed extensive geological mapping and sampling and first pass drilling on the central Lucita project (Palenque).
+Within the central Lucita South Palenque vein system, work limited to surface sampling and first pass mapping had been completed prior to Defiance's involvement.
+Defiance has since completed extensive geological mapping and sampling and first pass drilling on the Lucita South project (Palenque).
 Work to date on central Lucita has shown that there are number of prospective structures suited for follow up exploration, including drilling.